Skip to main content

 Once you have subscribers in your account, it's time to send them a message.
 This short article will cover how to create a message, and some best practices for texting your church.

-1. Go to Messages (or Create Message from the dashboard)
+1. Go to the Messages page or select Create Message from the dashboard.

-4. Choose whether to send your message now or schedule for a later date.
+4. Choose Send now or select Send later to schedule your message for a later date.

 5. Click Preview Message.
-Double check everything, and click Send Message.
+Double-check everything is correct, then click Send Message.

-Once you send your message, you can view live, second-by-second metrics on the Message View page.
-You can also see who responded, opted out, and more details on the Message Activity Table.
+Once you send your message, you can view live, second-by-second metrics on the Message Details page by selecting your message from the dashboard or the Messages page.
+You can also see who responded, who opted out, and more on the Message Activity Table.

-P.S. - You can quickly duplicate sent messages.
-To duplicate a sent message: select any sent message from the Messages page > click the 3 dots in the top corner > Duplicate.
+Note: You can quickly duplicate sent messages by selecting any sent message from the Messages page > Click the โ‹ฎ icon in the top corner > Duplicate.

 Best Practices

-• For most use-cases, we recommend sending 1-2 messages per week max to your main church-wide List.
-For communicating with small groups like scheduling, that of course doesn't apply.
+• Send a maximum of 1-2 messages per week to your churchwide list.
+For communicating with smaller groups or for communicating with your volunteer teams, that of course doesn't apply.

 • Keep the wording human.
-No one enjoys a spammy-worded text message.
-A simple way to gauge this: try reading your message out loud before sending.
+No one enjoys receiving a robotic, spam-like text.
+To prevent this, try reading your message out loud before sending it.

-• Send messages during normal hours: 8am-8pm.
-There are of course instances when a message needs to be delivered outside this window, but generally it's best to stick to these hours.
+• Send messages during normal hours (8 am-8 pm).
+There instances when a message needs to be sent outside of this window, but it's generally best to stick to these hours.

 • Stay away from using lots of punctuation and line breaks.
-Make it concise and easy to read.
+Instead, make your message concise and easy to read.

 • Reply to incoming responses.
-When you send your message, you'll typically receive replies.
-All replies go into your Inbox.
-You can reply back to people from your Inbox.
-Tip: make sure you have email and push notifications enabled in your settings so you can know when you receive an incoming message.
+When you send a message, you'll typically receive replies in your inbox.
+Respond to these whenever you can.
+It helps people feel connected!
+Tip: Enable email and push notifications in your settings so you can know when new messages come in.

 Did this answer your question?